pivotal/docs-tap/app-live-view/improved-security-and-access-control.hbs.md

       apiGroup: rbac.authorization.k8s.io
     ```

-1. (Optional) Edit the tap-gui clusterrole `k8s-reader` to add a rule that specifies the
+1. (Optional) Edit the tap-gui cluster role `k8s-reader` to add a rule that specifies the
 `execute` verb for the `SensitiveOperationsAccess` resource in a single cluster setup:

     ```console
     kubectl edit clusterrole k8s-reader -n tap-gui
     ```

-1. Add the following rule to the clusterrole:
+1. Add the following rule to the cluster role:

     ```yaml
     - apiGroups: ['appliveview.apps.tanzu.vmware.com']